rbturnbull/psyop/README.rst

 - **Integer grids**: ``layers=tuple(range(2, 9, 2))``  → ``(2, 4, 6, 8)``.

 All constraints are interpreted in **original units** of your data.
-Bounds are enforced for candidate sampling and sweep ranges; fixed values remove the feature from PD axes.
+Bounds are enforced for optimization and sweep ranges; fixed values remove the feature from PD axes.

 Determinism
 -----------

 Randomness is **dataset-aware**.
-When you pass ``--seed S``, Psyop mixes that seed with a checksum of the model artifact so that:
+When you pass ``--seed S``, Psyop may mix that seed with a checksum of the model artifact so that:

 - Same dataset + same seed → same suggestions.